-Veggycation® states that capsicum should not be peeled.
+Veggycation® states that 6 apsicum should not be peeled.
 It is recommended to remove seeds and the core before use, and store in the vegetable drawer of the fridge.

-Harvest to Home reports that in the 52 weeks ending 6 October 2018, the average spend of capsicum rose from \$21.37 to \$22.28.
+Harvest to Home reports that in the 52 weeks ending 6 October the 52 weeks ending 6 October 2018, the average spend of capsicum rose from \$21.37 to \$22.28.

-Project VG13083 - Identifying and sharing postharvest best practice on-farm and online found that chilling-sensitive products, such as capsicum, can be stored for several days or even longer at low temperature before damage occurs.
-In the case of red and green capsicum, storage life was longest at 2°C and 4°C respectively; it took longer for the development of chilling injury to reduce quality than the rots, which inevitably develop at higher - widely recommended - temperatures of 7°C or more.
+Project VG13083 - Identifying and sharing postharvest best that chilling-sensitive products, several days or even longer at low temperature before damage occurs.
+In the case of red and green capsicum, storage life was longest at 2°C and 4°C respectively; it took longer for the development of chilling injury to reduce quality than the rots, which inevitably develop at higher - widely recommended temperatures of 7°C or more.

-A search for capsicum on the AUSVEG InfoVeg database produces 76 results.
-To find out which strategic levy investments have featured capsicum and the focus of these projects, visit ausveg.com.au/infoveg/infoveg-database.
+A search for capsicum on the AUSVEG InfoVeg database which strategic levy investments have featured capsicum and the focus of these projects, visit ausveq.com.au/ infoveg/infoveg-database.